 Preds erupt, hand Red Wings another loss

-Matt Duchene scored twice during the Nashville's five-goal, second-period barrage and the Predators overpowered the floundering Red Wings 6-1 in Detroit on Monday.
-Nick Bonino, Kyle Turris, Colton Sissons and Filip Forsberg also scored for Nashville while Pekka Rinne made 23 saves.
+Matt Duchene scored twice during Nashville's five-goal, second-period barrage and the Predators overpowered the floundering Red Wings 6-1 in Detroit on Monday.
+Nick Bonino, Kyle Turris, Colton Sissons, and Filip Forsberg also scored for Nashville, while Pekka Rinne made 23 saves.
 Rinne had been winless in his previous nine appearances against the Wings.

 Andreas Athanasiou scored his first goal of the season for host Detroit, which has lost 11 of its last 12 games.
 Jimmy Howard and Jonathan Bernier combined for 20 saves for the Red Wings.
 Athanasiou scored the lone goal of the first period at 2:35.
 Filip Hronek slid a pass from the right point to the left circle, where Athanasiou wristed it over Rinne's right pad.
 Valtteri Filppula also picked up an assist.